awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 A test group consists of all the individual tests related to a feature being tested\.
 For more information, see [Test Group Descriptions](dt-test-groups.md)\.

-## AWS IoT Device Tester for AWS IoT Greengrass Versions<a name="dev-test-versions"></a>

-The latest version of IDT for AWS IoT Greengrass supports the AWS IoT Greengrass versions listed here\.
-If you need to test an earlier version of AWS IoT Greengrass, see [Earlier IDT Versions for AWS IoT Greengrass](idt-prev-versions.md)\.

-By downloading the software, you agree to the [AWS IoT Device Tester License Agreement](https://d232ctwt5kahio.cloudfront.net/greengrass/AWS%20IoT%20Device%20Tester%20License%20Agreement.pdf)\.
-New releases of AWS IoT Greengrass might require you to download a new version of IDT for AWS IoT Greengrass\.
-IDT for AWS IoT Greengrass notifies you if it is not compatible with the version of AWS IoT Greengrass you are using when you start a test run\.

-**IDT v1\.3\.1 for AWS IoT Greengrass v1\.9\.1, v1\.9\.0, and v1\.8\.2**
-+ IDT for AWS IoT Greengrass: [Linux](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_linux_1.3.1.zip)
-+ IDT for AWS IoT Greengrass: [macOS](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_mac_1.3.1.zip)
-+ IDT for AWS IoT Greengrass: [Windows](https://d232ctwt5kahio.cloudfront.net/greengrass/devicetester_greengrass_win_1.3.1.zip)

-**Release Notes:**
-+ Added support for Greengrass v1\.9\.1

 ## Understanding Results and Logs<a name="results-logs"></a>

 This section describes how to view and interpret IDT result reports and logs\.